HomerReid/meep_adjoint/docs/tutorial/index.rst

 constructor in the core |pymeep|, **except** that in forming this list we need only account for material bodies lying *outside* the design region;
-the material geometry *inside* the design region is handled entirely internally within `meep_adjoint`.
-Excluding the hub region from the router geometry leaves just the four waveguide stubs:
+the material geometry *inside* the design region is handled entirely internally within `meep_adjoint`, and our only responsibility is to tell the `OptimizationProblem` constructor where the design region *is* via the `design_region` parameter (see below).

+For the router problem, the design region is the square-shaped region outlined by the dashed green line in the figure above, and the fixed material geometry consists of just the four waveguide stubs emanating from it:

 .. code-block:: python